inr-kit/McCAD-Library/README.rst

 1- Install CMake, Boost, and OCCT
    * Same steps 1 - 3 can be followed by downloading the install files that is suitable for Windows 10 2- Install McCAD
-   * Building a static executable is recommended.
+   * NOTE: building a static library is recommended!.
-   * Path to OCC should be provided through -DOCC_CUSTOM_ROOT=<path to OCC> CMake flag.
+   * Path to OCC should be provided through -DOCC_CUSTOM_ROOT=<PATH to opencascade-7.5.0/build_static> CMake flag.
-   * Path to Boost should be provided though -DBOOST_CUSTOM_ROOT=<path to Boost> CMake flag.
+   * Path to Boost should be provided though -DBOOST_CUSTOM_ROOT=<PATH to boost_1_78_0> CMake flag.

 General notes on Usage:
 -----------------------
-1- The library assumes a clean CAD model (one with no intersections or overlapping).
+1- The library assumes a clean CAD model, one with no intersections or overlapping.
-   While in theory the library won't report an error with intersections/overlappings as solids are processed individually, it will cause problems for void generation and conversion later on.
+   * While in theory the library won't report an error with intersections/overlappings as solids are processed individually, it will cause problems for void generation and conversion later on.
-2- There are known issues with the decomposition algorithm which are currently being investigated.
-Those issues include:
+2- There are known bugs with the decomposition algorithm which are currently being investigated.
-   * A list of issues and possible fixes can be found in the manual.
+   * A list of bugs and proposed fixes can be found in the manual.